-My current research interests include floristics, rare plant conservation, and biogeography.
-I'm also fascinated by lichens and parasitic plants, and I really enjoy watching pollinators at work.
-I'm driven by an interest in contributing research towards understanding, mitigating, and managing the impacts that climate change and resource extraction will have on botanical biodiversity, and engaging the public with these issues.
+My current research interests include floristics, field botany, rare plant conservation, and the biogeography of edaphically restricted plants.
+I'm driven by an interest in contributing research towards understanding, mitigating, and managing the impacts that climate change and resource extraction conflicts will have on botanical biodiversity, and engaging the public in meaningful and creative ways on these issues.
 I'm excited to be studying here within the intersections of science, conservation, and critical ecological analysis in Tovaangar (the Los Angeles basin, So.
 Channel Islands), on the traditional lands of the Tongva people.

-For my master's thesis, I will be conducting a floristic inventory of the Silver Peak range, which is just over the California border in Esmeralda County, Nevada.
+For my master's thesis, I’m writing a flora of the Silver Peak range, in Esmeralda County, Nevada.
 This area ranges in elevation from 4,200 to 9,370 feet and includes a diverse array of vegetation types representing both the Great Basin and Mojave deserts, including pinyon juniper woodlands, Joshua tree woodlands, alkali wetlands, and bristlecone pine forests.
-It's also home to rare and endemic species, including imperiled species such Tiehm's buckwheat, and shares species with the neighboring White Mountains.
-This area has seen virtually no floristic work in the past, yet is facing a precarious future with the looming pressures of lithium mining interests.
-Lithium is a critical mineral in the fabrication of electric vehicle batteries, and as we transition from fossil fuels, demand for this material will grow rapidly in the near future.
-It's critical we document and understand the botanical components of unique ecosystems such as the Silver Peak range in order to craft effective conservation plans to protect biodiversity for the future.
+It's also home to rare and endemic species, including imperiled species such Eriogonum tiehmii and Chloropyron tecopense, and shares species with the neighboring White Mountains.
+Nevada is botanically under-documented, especially when compared to neighboring states such as California.
+This botanical unknown, combined with heavy pressure from extractive industry makes conservation work challenging.
+The Silver Peak Range has seen virtually no floristic work in the past, yet is facing a precarious future with the looming pressures of lithium mining interests.
+Demand for this material is expected to grow rapidly in the near future and will compromise biodiversity in its path.
+In addition to this flora, I will be examining morphological and genetic differences between the disjunct populations of Chloropyron tecopense (Orobanchaceae), a rare plant that faces existential threat due to resource extraction in the area.
+It's critical we document and understand the botanical components of unique ecosystems such as the Silver Peak range in order to craft effective conservation plans and determine actions to protect biodiversity for the future.